 Jeremiah was called primarily to pronounce judgment on both the people and the nation for their sin and rebellion.
 While his message held out some hope for a distant future, it primarily was one of judgment.
 Babylon would come and conquer them, taking them into exile.
 A message that was guaranteed to not be favorably received.
 Jeremiah did not want this task and sought to decline it.
 But God overcame his objections.

 When you read this verse, you see God’s assurance to Jeremiah that “I am with you and will rescue you”.
 And it might seem, then, that Jeremiah would have similar experiences to Elijah, who had fire come down to consume his enemies (2 Kings 1:8-15).
 But that was not the case.
 Jeremiah spent time in prison.
 He was deprived in many ways.
 His life was anything but easy.

 Being an Overcomer

 I believe that God’s promise to Jeremiah is just as relevant for us today.
-If we will be faithful to God, in spite of a hostile world, we will not be overcome.
+If we are faithful to God, in spite of a hostile world, we will not be overcome.
 Life may not be all roses and chocolates.
 But God will be with us and rescue us.
 So let us take our stand with Jeremiah and be a light shining in the darkness all around us.